slashrawr/slashrawr/README.md

 Continuous improvement and personal growth are key motivators for me.
 I am constantly pursuing opportunities to learn new things, be they skills, technologies, or topics to aid in thought leadership.
 Be it reading, online research, personal projects, or engaging with and learning from others, I strive to learn, grow and adapt on a daily basis.

-Check out my blog here: [https://leaderkaizen.com](https://leaderkaizen.com)
+Check out my blog here: [Leader Kaizen](https://leaderkaizen.com) Connect with me on [LinkedIn](https://www.linkedin.com/in/brandonmichaellewis).

 <h3 align="left">Connect with me:</h3>
 <p align="left">